daluj/language-lovers/content/privacy.md

 ## 9. Cross-Border Data Transfers

-- Data may be processed in countries outside Vietnam when necessary for service provision (e.g., cloud hosting)
+- Data may be processed in countries outside the United States when necessary for service provision (e.g., cloud hosting)
 - We ensure adequate protection through appropriate safeguards and contractual commitments
 - Where applicable, we implement standard contractual clauses and conduct transfer impact assessments
-- Compliance with Vietnam’s Personal Data Protection regulations and other applicable data protection laws
+- Compliance with applicable U.S. laws and other relevant data protection regulations

 ## 10. Children's Privacy